Htetty/Minecraft-Mobs/README.md

 ## Notes

-The only challenge I faced when completing this project was the designing the cards and trying to make my final product into a gif.
+The only challenge I faced during this project was setting up Render Dashboard.

 ## License